ncsurobotics/SW8-Documentation/docs/procedures/dryrun.md

 ## Motor Test

-*Note: This assumes AUVControlBoard interface scripts are located at `~/iface` on the jetson*
+*Note: This assumes AUVControlBoard interface scripts are located at `~/AUVControlBoard_VERSION` on the jetson (replace "VERSION" with whatever version is on the jetson; run `ls ~` to list what is on the jetson)*

 Run the following commands.
 The last command is a script that will prompt for dry run settings (speed and duration).
 Just press enter twice for default settings.
 Then, type each thruster number followed by enter and make sure that thruster moves.
 After testing all thrusters, type "q" and press enter to exit.